rbind/DivingIntoGeneticsAndGenomics/content/post/2020-09-10-enhancement-of-scrnaseq-heatmap-using-complexheatmap.en.markdown

 cluster_anno<- pbmc@meta.data$seurat_clusters
 ```

-map the color to the scaled expression values
+We can explicitly map the colors to the scaled expression values

 ```r